-Clergy and Readers who are fit and well can take funerals and visit their church building for private prayer or to record or livestream a service.
+Clergy and Readers who are fit and well can take services and visit their church building for private prayer or to record or livestream a service.
 Any pastoral visits in person must be in line with the Church of England’s current guidance.
-They should not leave home to conduct or attend meetings nor to take services, other than funerals and emergency baptisms.

 Clergy and Readers with Permission to Officiate are under no obligation to officiate at any service and must not be put under any pressure to do so.
 We strongly urge those over 70 to take extra care, but it is now up to each individual to decide whether to take services or not, always at the invitation of the incumbent.